 Boarding schools provide students with the unique opportunity to receive a holistic education.
 However, choosing the perfect one for your child can be difficult.
 If international boarding schools are on your list, make the transition easier for you and your child by visiting some of the schools as a family.
 Here are a few points to keep in mind when you’re on campus.

 1) Take a student-led tour:

 In this tour, a current student of the school will take you around the campus.
 A student-led tour not only allows you to see the school from a different perspective, but it also helps you learn what current students enjoy and what changes they would like to see.
-When one of our counselors went on a campus tour at Charterhouse School in Surrey, England, he was greeted by a tour guide who happened to be an Indian student in his final year at the school.
-Listening to and learning more about his transition from India to the UK allowed our counselor to understand the school and the resources it provides for students.
+When one of our counsellors went on a campus tour at Charterhouse School in Surrey, England, he was greeted by a tour guide who happened to be an Indian student in his final year at the school.
+Listening to and learning more about his transition from India to the UK allowed our counsellor to understand the school and the resources it provides for students.
 At every location on campus, he shared personal anecdotes of his experiences.
 This highly personal tour can help your child feel a deeper connection to campus and give you a taste of the student experience.